JakobMiesner/rfcs/rfcs/ils-0104-library-kpis.md

 We could call a new signal `loan_created` from those endpoints with a parameter indicating the creation method.

 Alternatively, we could just listen to the signal `after_record_insert` from `invenio_records`, filter for loans and only during event generation or preprocessing extract the creation method.
 (Unsure if possible)

-#### Median vs. Average
-Should the aggregation of the loan duration and waiting time also be done on a median basis?
-ISO 11620:2023 recommends the median as a more robust measure for the waiting time.
-An additional aggregation could be added.

-#### Aggregation period
-We aggregate most stats on a daily basis.
-An exception of this are the loan durations and waiting times, which are aggregated monthly.
-Should we also aggregate those on a daily basis?
-In case the median is added as an additional aggregation, this would make it less reliable, as the median of a single day is not very meaningful.